ramirocabral/aws-solutions-architect-associate-notes-SAAC03/corporate/IdentityCenter.md

 ## Feature
 - One Login SSO for all your AWS Accounts
-- SSO for buisness cloud application
+- SSO for business cloud application
 - Support SAML2.0 enabled applications
 - Can be used to grant access to [[EC2]] Windows Instances (remote working PCs)